A lifejacket lays left behind on a beach.

 • Exceptions to most of these rules exist if you are attempting to rescue a downed, fallen, or drowning person.

-The Suits in Admiralty Act
+Understanding the Suits in Admiralty Act

 If you are injured by or while aboard a vessel owned by the US Government, you may sue for damages under the Suits in Admiralty Act (SIAA).
 This is the only exception to the US Government’s immunity against lawsuits.
 The lawsuit would proceed the same as if you were suing a private party.
-Common defendants in SIAA cases include:
+Common defendants in SIAA case include:

 • The US Navy